ClientEarth Communications

 In October 2024, we filed a letter of complaint to the French financial regulator - the Autorité des marchés financiers (AMF), to flag BlackRock’s greenwashing practices.

-This action will test what is actually meant by “sustainable” in investment fund marketing for the first time – and if we have an encouraging result, it could set a new standard for investment funds when it comes to both fossil fuel financing and sustainable finance.
+This action was to test what is actually meant by 'sustainable' in investment fund marketing for the first time.
+If we were to have had an encouraging result, it could have set a new standard for investment funds when it comes to both fossil fuel financing and sustainable finance.

 Our analysis shows that through BlackRock’s so-called ‘sustainable’ funds, investors are unwittingly being exposed to investments worth billions in fossil fuel companies.
 Exaggerated sustainability claims create a competitive advantage for these BlackRock funds, distorting competition in the market and diverting capital flows away from genuinely sustainable products.